 Note: Don’t do this in an obsessed manner.
 You may go crazy.

 This is also known as the ‘fight or flight’ mode.
 In this state, our senses and reflexes become heightened which makes it easy for us to escape real and physical danger.

-But, these reactions are only helpful when we are facing real physiological danger.
+But these reactions are only helpful when we are facing real physiological danger.
 They do not help us when we are facing self-perceived dangers.

-Self-perceived dangers don’t actually result in any physical harm.
+Self-perceived dangers don’t result in any physical harm.
 So, we only become held back by such responses when we don’t need them.

-Remove every trace of fear from your brain—it does you no good.
+So flush every trace of fear about the WASSCE from your brain.
+It does you no good.
 Rewire your mind for success.

 I’m not talking of negative strategies like: